AtamaCo/docs/docs/composer-studio/developer-guides/guides/hydrogen.md

 # Hydrogen

 [Hydrogen](https://hydrogen.shopify.dev/) is an open source React-based framework created by [Shopify](https://shopify.com/).
-Our CX Framework for Hydrogen supports fetching data to drive pages of your Custom Storefront with Atama.
+Our CX Framework for Hydrogen supports fetching data to drive pages of your custom storefront with Atama.

 Consider going through our [Quickstart](https://composer.atama.app/quickstart) to get a ready-to-use setup.
 You can also go through the steps below to understand how our CX Framework works with Hydrogen.